-- (DRG.4.4) The RNG provides enhanced forward secrecy on condition "session closed or aborted"50. - (DRG.4.5) The internal state of the RNG is seeded by a PTRNG of class PTG.251. - (DRG.4.6) The RNG generates output for which $\underline{k > 2^{34}}$ strings52 of bit length 128 are mutually different with probability $\underline{1-\varepsilon}$, with $\varepsilon < 2^{-16}$ 53. - (DRG.4.7) Statistical test suites cannot practically distinguish the random numbers from output sequences of an ideal RNG.
-The random numbers must pass test procedure A54, the NIST and the dieharder55 tests56. - Application Note 34: This SFR requires the TOE to generate random numbers (random nonces) used for the authentication protocols PACE and TA as required by FIA_UAU.4. - Application Note 35: Chip Authentication, the (static and ephemeral) key generation and the challenge nonce generation during Personalization use directly the output of the PTG.2 provided by the hardware.
+- (DRG.4.5) The internal state of the RNG is seeded by a PTRNG of class PTG.251. - (DRG.4.6) The RNG generates output for which $k > 2^{34}$ strings of bit length 128 are mutually different with probability $1-\varepsilon$ , with $\varepsilon < 2^{-16}$ 53. - (DRG.4.7) Statistical test suites cannot practically distinguish the random numbers from output sequences of an ideal RNG.
+The random numbers must pass test procedure A, the NIST and the dieharder tests. - Application Note 35: This SFR requires the TOE to generate random numbers (random nonces) used for the authentication protocols PACE and TA as required by FIA\UAU.4. - Application Note 36: Chip Authentication, the (static and ephemeral) key generation and the challenge nonce generation during Personalization use directly the output of the PTG.2 provided by the hardware.
 For the security capabilities of this random number generator please refer to the hardware ST ([HWST]). - This ST also includes all SFRs of the PACE-Pass PP [PACEPassPP].
-For the functional class FCS, there are the following additional components: FCS_COP.1/PACE_ENC, FCS_COP.1/PACE_MAC.
-They are already covered by FCS_COP.1/CA_ENC, FCS\COP.1/CA_MAC, as the Diffie-Hellmann key agreement and symmetric key derivation is the same for Chip Authentication and PACE.
+For the functional class FCS, there are the following additional components: FCS\COP.1/PACE\ENC, FCS\COP.1/PACE\MAC.
+They are already covered by FCS\COP.1/CA\ENC, FCS\\COP.1/CA\MAC, as the Diffie-Hellmann key agreement and symmetric key derivation is the same for Chip Authentication and PACE.